Dodge's Dangerous e-Shift Design

 - 2001 Ram 1500 transmission failure 37 (26%)

 - 1999 Ram 1500 transmission failure 30 (21%)

 - 2002 Intrepid transmission failure 25 (17%)

 - 2001 Intrepid transmission will not shift gears 23 (16%)

 FCA says their transmission pumps “may not conform to specifications” and need to be recalled in the 2015-2016 Journey and Grand Caravan.

-FCA thanks the discovery of the problem to an examination of warranty data that caused an internal in … continue reading
+They thank the discovery of the problem to an examination of warranty data that caused an internal investigation of the six-speed automatic transmissions.keep reading

 The 2013-15 Dodge Dart has been recalled because the car can shift into neutral for no other reason than to mess up your day.